Burns Beach Commercial Site

-The Burns Beach Structure Plan includes provision for a Local Shop Precinct (at the corner of Whitehaven Avenue and Grand Ocean Entrance).
+The Burns Beach Structure Plan includes provision for a Local Shop Precinct (corner of Whitehaven Avenue and Grand Ocean Entrance).

 2020 Community Consultation

 PEET's proposed Amendments to the Burns Beach Structure Plan (with specific regard to the local shop precinct) were intended to:

 Retrospectively rezone 3 Lots in the Local Shop Precinct that PEET previously sold (and CoJ Planning Department approved) for wholly residential use, in clear breach of the Approved Burns Beach Structure Plan.